chrisdone/lucid/README.md

 can run the monad directly via `execHtml` and use the more low-level blaze `Builder`, which has a plethora of output modes in Blaze.ByteString.Builder.

+See the documentation for the `Lucid` module for information about using it as a monad transformer.